 If the change results in a new program, students will be given the option of changing to the new program or completing the program in which they originally enrolled.
-Students will be advised of any other changes to programs content, or course sequence that do not impact the schedule, completion date or location.
-Any changes to scheduling, completion date or location would require student consent.

 English as a Second Language Instruction

 The Institution does not offer English as a Second Language instruction.
 The Institution staff will refer students to learning centers that offer this instruction.